webcomponents/polyfills/README.md

 1. First, call `ShadyCSS.prepareTemplate(template, name)` on a `<template>` element that will be imported into a `shadowRoot`.

+2. When the element instance is connected, call `ShadyCSS.applyStyle(element)`

+3. Create and stamp the element's shadowRoot

-2. Then, after the shadowRoot is created and whenever dynamic updates are required, call `ShadyCSS.applyStyle(element)`.
+4. Whenever dynamic updates are required, call `ShadyCSS.applyStyle(element)`.

-3. If a styling change is made that may affect the whole document, call `ShadyCSS.updateStyles()`.
+5. If a styling change is made that may affect the whole document, call `ShadyCSS.updateStyles()`.

 ### Example